esikm/Pillow/docs/reference/ImageDraw.rst

 Fonts
 ^^^^^

-PIL can use bitmap fonts or OpenType/TrueType fonts.
+PIL2 can use bitmap fonts or OpenType/TrueType fonts.

-Bitmap fonts are stored in PIL’s own format, where each font typically consists of two files, one named .pil and the other usually named .pbm.
+Bitmap fonts are stored in PIL2’s own format, where each font typically consists of two files, one named .pil and the other usually named .pbm.
 The former contains font metrics, the latter raster data.

-To load a bitmap font, use the load functions in the :py:mod:`~PIL.ImageFont` module.
+To load a bitmap font, use the load functions in the :py:mod:`~PIL2.ImageFont` module.

-To load a OpenType/TrueType font, use the truetype function in the :py:mod:`~PIL.ImageFont` module.
-Note that this function depends on third-party libraries, and may not available in all PIL builds.
+To load a OpenType/TrueType font, use the truetype function in the :py:mod:`~PIL2.ImageFont` module.
+Note that this function depends on third-party libraries, and may not available in all PIL2 builds.

 Example: Draw Partial Opacity Text
 ----------------------------------

 .. code-block:: python

-    from PIL import Image, ImageDraw, ImageFont
+    from PIL2 import Image, ImageDraw, ImageFont
     # get an image
     base = Image.open('Pillow/Tests/images/hopper.png').convert('RGBA')